Gxwhipp/Fitnite-Topology-Enumeration/README.md

 core Thread Rippers are enticing if I can find the time and money.
 I did try to program my algorithm to use the Nvidia 1070 graphics card that the VR games required, but without much success.
 I did get it to run but without significant run time improvement.
 No doubt because I didn't know what I was doing.
+I would enjoy hearing if anyone decides to try programming this algorithm on a GPU or in other distributed environments.

+Note that results up to f(17) have been published in .....
+That is impressive but I don't know what algorithm was used or what computing resources were available.